Well, the hardworking bees make it, of course!

 Honestly, we can't do it all.
 Don't tell my husband I admitted it, though...

 Our next door neighbor, Chad Draper, is our source for our honey.
 He's been doing it since he was a young boy & his family did it for decades prior to that.
-He's earned his stripes as the very best beekeeper I have ever known.
+He's earned his stripes as the very best beekeeper I know of.
 And he's a good friend which is a lot of fun, too.

 I can't convey the extensive knowledge & expertise Chad has about everything BEE, as well as almost any topic, really.
 And I love passing that on to you.